 How Does the PNP Affect an Immigrant’s Choice of Province?

-Because PNPs are designed to fit specific needs of a province or territory, each province has its own Express Entry (EE) System and its own targeted streams.
+Because PNPs are designed to fit specific needs of a province or territory, each province has its own Express Entry aligned PNP Streams and its own targeted streams.
 Details of the application process depend on the PNP and it is suggested that applicants check with each province’s PNP website.
 These programs can change frequently according the needs of the province.

 Before applying to a PNP, an applicant must first qualify for the Federal Express Entry system through the Federal Skilled Workers Program, the Federal Skilled Trades Program, or the Canadian Experience Class Program.